Dataset Distillation as Pushforward Optimal Quantization: Introduction

 \subsection{Bi-level formulation of dataset distillation}

-We first present the DD problem statement as given in \cite{sachdeva2023data}.
-Denote a training set by $\mathcal{T}$ (more generally, distribution of training data), and the expected and empirical risks (test and training loss) by $\mathcal{R}$ and $\mathcal{L}$ respectively, evaluated for a network parameter $\Phi$.
-Given a learning algorithm $\Phi = \Phi_S$, which takes a dataset $S$ and returns an $\mathcal{L}$-optimal parameter, the goal of DD is to find a synthetic dataset $\mathcal{S}$ (of given size) minimizing the test loss discrepancy:
+Denote a training set (more generally, distribution of training data) by $\mathcal{T}$, and the expected and empirical risks (test and training loss) by $\mathcal{R}$ and $\mathcal{L}$ respectively, evaluated for some parameter $\theta$.
+The goal of DD is to find a synthetic dataset $\mathcal{S}$ (of given size) minimizing the test loss discrepancy \citep{sachdeva2023data}:

 This formulation is computationally intractable.
 Approximations include replacing the minimum discrepancy objective with maximum test performance, replacing the learning algorithm $\Phi$ with an inner neural network optimization problem, and solving the outer minimization problem using gradient methods.
 Common heuristic relaxations to the bi-level formulation \labelcref{eq:DDBilevel} include meta-learning \citep{wang2018dataset,deng2022remember}, distribution matching \citep{zhao2023dataset}, and trajectory matching \citep{cazenavette2022dataset}.
 Other methods include neural feature matching \citep{zhou2022dataset,loo2022efficient} and the corresponding neural tangent kernel methods \citep{nguyen2021dataset,nguyen2020dataset}, representative matching \citep{liu2023dream}, and group robustness \citep{vahidian2024group}.
-For better scaling, \cite{cazenavette2022dataset,moser2024latent} consider using generative priors such as GANs to generate more visually coherent images, replacing the need for optimization with a neural network inversion task and increasing performance.
+For better scaling, \cite{cazenavette2022dataset,moser2024latent} consider using generative priors such as GANs to generate more visually coherent images, increasing performance and replacing the need for optimization with a neural network inversion task.

 While the bi-level formulation follows naturally from the qualitative problem statement of dataset distillation, there are two main drawbacks, namely \textbf{computational complexity} and \textbf{model architecture dependence}.
-This limits the applicability to large-scale datasets and imposes additional requirements when using the distilled data.
+The dimensionality of the underlying optimization problems limit the applicability on large scale datasets, which are particularly useful for computationally limited applications.
+For example, the ImageNet-1K dataset consists of 1.2M training images, totalling over 120GB of memory \citep{deng2009imagenet}.
+The full dataset ImageNet-21K consists of over 14M images and takes up around 1.2TB of memory, which is generally infeasible to train expert models on, and makes backpropagation through network training steps impossible.